ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ### Provision subnets and virtual server instances
 {: #vpc-app-deploy-ansible-provision}

-The directory `vpc-app-deploy/ansible/tf` contains a [Terraform configuration](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/ansible/tf/main.tf) similar to the one described in the previous section except the software installation has been stripped out.
+The directory `vpc-app-deploy/ansible/tf` contains a [Terraform configuration](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/ansible/tf/main.tf){: external} similar to the one described in the previous section except the software installation has been stripped out.
 The Ansible script will install software from the mirrors and then upload software from your workstation.

 1. Change to the Ansible script folder for this example:
    ```sh